Tiqr/tiqr-server-libphp/README.md

 The library includes a test server, see its [README](TestServer/README.md) for details.

 # Introduction
 This project is a PHP implementation of a library to implement a Tiqr server.
 This library is not a server by itself, instead it contains functionality that help Tiqr server implementations with several tasks.
-These tasks include:
+You need to write the code to provide the HTTP API for the Tiqr client, and to create the web interface that the user interacts with for enrolling and authentication.
+This library helps with a large part of this, including:

 1. Handling of authentications and registration flows of the Tiqr protocol (OCRA)
 2. Storing of user authentication and user secret data
 3. Sending of push notification (Firebase Cloud Messaging, Apple Push Notifications)
 4. Storing of application state (for state persistency during registration and authentication workflows)

+When implementing Tiqr you will need to understand the Tiqr protocol.
+This is documented in the [Tiqr protocol documentation](https://tiqr.org/protocol/).

 # Who should use this library?
 Basically anyone who wants to implement a Tiqr server for their Tiqr client Apps (Android & iOS).